home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Area selector

 The area selector shows an area finder that can pick a single or multiple areas based on the selector configuration.
-The value of the input will be the area ID, or a list of area IDs, based on if 'multiple' is set to true.
+The value of the input will be the area ID, or a list of area IDs, based on if `multiple` is set to `true`.

 An area selector can filter the list of areas, based on properties of the devices and entities that are assigned to those areas.
 For example, the areas list could